probprog/CSCS-summer-school-2017/README.md

 to clone this repository.

-Then change into the folder and run a Docker container by running:
+Then change into the folder and start an interactive Docker container by running:

 ```
 cd CSCS-summer-school-2017